 Tampons and Female Toiletries

-Tampons especially are hard to get hold of in many areas of Southeast Asia and pads can also be old fashioned an uncomfortable.
+Tampons especially are hard to get hold of in many areas of Southeast Asia and pads can also be old fashioned and uncomfortable.
 It’s best to use a moon cup if you can or stock up in places like Bangkok, Malaysia and Singapore and in limited areas of Vietnam and Manila.
 You might also want to add tampons to your what to bring to southeast Asia list and time your visits to more developed areas for when you need a restock!
 Look out for Tesco Lotus, Watsons, Boots, Big C.

-Sunscreen again can be a real minefield in Southeast Asia.
+Sunscreen again can be a real minefield in when backpacking SE Asia.
 Be very careful buying it from anywhere but reputable chemists and pharmacies.
 It can be quite expensive as locals tend not to use it and many of them also have skin bleaching and whitening agents in them!
 Boots in Bangkok, Watsons in Malaysia and most places in Singapore should have good sunscreen.

 Tiger Balm/ Pain Killers